 Friends Peace Teams was conceived at Friends General Conference in 1993, when Friends were concerned about responding to conditions in Bosnia.
 Yearly meetings were invited to send representatives to a Council and Friends World Committee for Consultation–Section of the Americas accepted Friends Peace Teams as an affiliate group in 1996.
 A minute was approved in 1997 to encourage yearly meetings to inform their members about Friends’ service and witness in the world, encourage Friends to join a peace team and send in accounts of discernment, activities, and vision regarding peace teams via their representative.
-Friends Peace Teams publishes the PeaceWays magazine, about peace teams in the regions of the African Great Lakes, Central America and Colombia, and Asia West Pacific.
+Friends Peace Teams publishes the PeaceWays magazine about peace teams in Africa, Latin America and Asia West Pacific.

 Functions of the Representatives